 A doctor may diagnose PMS if you tend to have many of the symptoms listed previously.
 The diagnosis of PMS includes a detailed history, checking for menstrual regularity, ovulation, and hormonal fluctuations, and in some cases looking for possible psychiatric disorders (such as depression).

-It is often useful for women to chart their symptoms on a calendar to see if the symptoms are cyclical or last the entire month.
+It is often useful for menstruating people to chart their symptoms on a calendar to see if the symptoms are cyclical or last the entire month.
 This helps distinguish PMS from depression.

 Treatment and Prevention

 Proper nutrition, regular exercise, and a healthy lifestyle generally help with PMS.
+Getting enough rest and sleep is also important.
 Speaking with your doctor may help remove fears surrounding this diagnosis.
 A combination of one or more of the following treatments may help relieve symptoms:

-Medications: Taking oral contraceptives may help stabilize the changes in hormone levels and stop ovulation.
-Bloating and water retention can be improved by cutting down on salt and by using a mild diuretic that will make you urinate.
-Taking over-the-counter pain relievers such as acetaminophen* or ibuprofen can help relieve headaches, joint pain, and menstrual cramping.
+Medications: Taking oral contraceptives or other hormone medications may help stabilize the changes in hormone levels and stop ovulation.
+Bloating and water retention can be improved by cutting down on salt and by using a mild diuretic that will make you urinate, such as spironolactone.
+Taking over-the-counter anti-inflammatories such as naproxen, or ibuprofen can help relieve headaches, joint pain, and menstrual cramping.
 The antidepressant medications known as selective serotonin reuptake inhibitors (SSRIs) are widely used to manage psychological symptoms like anxiety and depression.
 These antidepressants have been proven to help manage PMS.
 However, you need to discuss this with your doctor first before starting any medication or herbal remedy to make sure it's appropriate and safe for you.

-Changes in diet: Cutting back on sugar, coffee, and alcohol may provide some relief from symptoms.
+Changes in diet: Cutting back on soda, caffeine, and alcohol may provide some relief from symptoms.
+Consuming less sugar and salt may also help.
 Taking supplements containing calcium, magnesium, soy, vitamin B6, and vitamin E may reduce certain symptoms.
-To date, among these supplements, calcium has the most convincing evidence.
-Some women use certain herbal products such as evening primrose oil, St. John's wort, and chasteberry to decrease their symptoms; however, the effectiveness of such products is not known.
+Some people use certain herbal products such as evening primrose oil, St. John's wort, and chasteberry to decrease their symptoms; however, the effectiveness of such products is not known.
 Always talk to your doctor or pharmacist before taking a vitamin, supplement, or herbal product.

-Exercise: Regular exercise and stress reduction techniques may decrease nervousness and agitation as well as reduce symptoms associated with PMS.
+Exercise: Regular moderate exercise and stress reduction techniques may decrease nervousness and agitation, as well as reduce some symptoms associated with PMS.

-Counselling: Speaking to a counsellor may help some women cope better with the psychological effects of PMS.
+Counselling: Speaking to a counsellor may help some people cope better with the psychological effects of PMS.

 Keeping a symptom diary can give you and your doctor a better picture of your symptoms and help you evaluate the effects of different treatments.